 Naturally, the first thing we noticed about this driver was its great looks.
 The bottom of the head has been cleaned up a bit since its predecessor, and the dark, metallic colors come together to form a sharp, aesthetically pleasing design.

 There’s no denying that TaylorMade has been able to increase ball speeds over the years, but it’s likely that they are now facing the problem of diminishing returns.
-This is a great driver, and the new sole weight seems to make a slight difference, but any improvements in performance may feel insignificant to most players.
+This is a great driver, and the new sole weight seems to make a slight difference, but any performance improvements may feel insignificant to most players.

 Players who want to stay up to date with the latest in driving technology should have no qualms with this driver, and it could possess the means to give them a few precious extra yards.
 For others, anyone from beginners to pros could have fun with the SIM Max – just don’t expect a huge leap in performance from previous models.
 The SIM Max Driver specs remain similar to past models.

-Features and Benefits
+TaylorMade SIM Max Driver Features and Benefits

 Asymmetrical Weighted Sole

-At this point, TaylorMade is well acquainted with the weight-saving capabilities of carbon-fiber.
-Throughout their M series, they continued to innovate and optimize, eventually implementing the Twist Face and Speed Injection technologies.
+At this point, TaylorMade is well acquainted with the weight-saving capabilities of carbon fiber.
+They continued to innovate and optimize throughout their M series, eventually implementing the Twist Face and Speed Injection technologies.

 Speed Injected Twist Face